stmoks/youtube_trending_videos/README.md

 1. How do bookmarks work in PySpark?
 2. How do we control how many files, post-tranformation or processing, various uses create?
 Focus on Lambda and PySpark/Glue ETL.
+3. How do we (effectively) move data from S3 to a database?
+4. How serious is this warning when creating a Lambda function: "using the same S3 bucket for both input and output is not recommended and that this configuration can cause recursive invocations, increased Lambda usage, and increased costs."?
+5. Once we

+## Tools

+Glue ETL, S3, Glue Data Catalog, Python, PySpark,

+## todo

+- add data quality rules/transformations on the data as it goes into clean/reporting
+- fix the encoding issue i.e. find a way to remove push down predicate
+- create ETL diagram